JaimeSampedroMarcos/distributed-containers/README.md

 # distributed-containers
-Contains code associated to probe of conecepts and demos of technologies related to distributed containers.
+Contains code associated to probe of concepts and demos of technologies related to distributed containers.

 The Repository is devided in the following folders: